 You might think that as you enter midlife, you have missed the opportunity to correct your vision.

 As a general rule, patients over the age of 50 who are in good general health, free from eye disease and who have a stable prescription are fully suitable for vision correction surgery.
-There are a couple of considerations that should be made, however.
+There are a couple of considerations you should make, however.

-Laser eye surgery is fine if you want to correct long sight short sight or astigmatism, but following treatment if you are over 50 because of presbyopia, reading glasses would be required.
+Laser eye surgery is fine if you want to correct long sight, short sight or astigmatism, but following treatment, if you are over 50 because of presbyopia, reading glasses would be required.
 There is a laser procedure called monovision (blended vision) where one eye is corrected for distance vision and the other for reading and the brain adapts to allow you to see both distance and near.
-However, this will need a trial through the use of monovision spectacle or contact lens correction to confirm you are able to tolerate this.
+However, this will need a trial through the use of monovision spectacles or contact lens correction to confirm you are able to tolerate this.

 An Alternative to Laser Eye Surgery in the Over 50s

 If you are aged over 50 and wish to eradicate the need for glasses or contact lenses to correct your vision then you will need to consider alternative treatments.

 Here at Advanced Vision Care, we provide Lens Replacement treatment (also known as Refractive Lens Exchange) which is helping growing numbers of people over the age of 50 who will have developed presbyopia and in some cases early signs of cataract.